Kelly Rundell serves as of counsel at the firm of Hite, Fanning & Honeyman L.L.P. She is a litigator with extensive experience in the areas of:

 Civil Rights Law

-As a former Deputy City Attorney for the City of Wichita, Kelly spent 20 years litigating municipal liability, in addition to employment and labor law issues in the government sector.
+As a former Deputy City Attorney for the City of Wichita, Kelly spent over 20 years litigating municipal liability, in addition to employment and labor law issues in the government sector.
 She also provided ongoing training on various employment law issues to city employees, supervisors and police officers.
 Prior to that, she practiced in a private law office setting.
-Kelly is admitted to practice in Kansas state and federal courts.
+Kelly is admitted to practice in Kansas, state and federal courts.